girlguidinghertfordshire/ggherts/_trainingevents/2024-11-23-1st-response-course.md

 Tea and coffee will be provided but you will need to bring your own lunch.

 **Please note:** This 1st response course cannot be added to your GO record until the elearning has been completed and is showing on your record.

+If there are spaces still available in the 2 weeks leading up to the course, members from other counties are welcome to book on to this training.